idle-hand/SpeakEasy_OG/README.md

 Join the SpeakEasy community today and improve your test and English skills for free!

-Welcome to SpeakEasy, an open-source platform designed to help new citizens with their test and basic English skills.
-This project is a turnkey solution that provides simple fill-in-the-blank quiz frameworks, which can be tailored for other content with instructions.

 SpeakEasy, is a platform designed to assist new citizens with the Canadian Citizenship test and basic English skills.
 Our goal is to provide a turnkey solution for individuals looking to improve their language abilities through practice and mentorship.